Provisioning

 ```

-.
-To provision an Isolated Compute instance, input the appropriate value for your desired CPU and RAM
+The host_flavor parameter defines your Compute sizing.
+To provision a Shared Compute instance, specify multitenant.
+To provision an Isolated Compute instance, input the appropriate value for your desired CPU and RAM configuration.

 CPU and RAM autoscaling is not supported on Cloud Databases Isolated Compute.
 Disk autoscaling is available.
 If you have provisioned an Isolated instance or switched over from a deployment with autoscaling, keep an eye on your resources using IBM Cloud® Monitoring integration, which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.